brwmaster/maze-solver-py/README.md

 ## Features

 - **Maze Generation:** Create mazes of various sizes and complexities.
-- **Algorithmic Solvers:** Implement and visualize maze-solving algorithms, such as Depth-First Search (DFS) or Breadth-First Search (BFS).
 - **Interactive GUI:** User-friendly graphical interface built with Tkinter for an engaging experience.
 - **Step-by-Step Visualization:** Watch the algorithm solve the maze step by step.